LaunchCodeEducation/data-analysis-curriculum/content/sql-part-2/studio/_index.md

 ## Getting Started

-For this weeks studio fork this [GitHub repository](https://github.com/launchcodeeducation/SQL-Part-2-Studio) and clone it to your computer.
+For this week's studio, open up the `SQL-Part-2-Studio.ipynb` notebook in `data-analysis-projects/sql-part-2/studio using Azure Data Studio.

 ## In Your Notebook

-In Azure Data Studio, click on the open button and navigate to where you saved the git repository you just cloned and open the notebook.
+Connect to `BooksDB` before starting work on the studio.

 ## Submitting Your Work